Full disclosure: This post contains affiliate links. ?

 Step 4: Fast-Track Your French with Language Hacks

 Language hacks are shortcuts that help you learn a language faster.
+They're ideal if you want to learn to speak French.

 Here are a few of my favourite language hacks that can speed up your French learning: